sotieno/SQL-Projects/README.md

   </a>
 </p>

-Welcome to my SQL Projects Portfolio!
+Welcome to my SQL Projects Repo!
 This repository showcases a collection of projects that demonstrate my proficiency in SQL, showcasing my ability to query and manipulate data effectively.
 Each project represents a unique application of SQL skills, spanning various domains and complexities.

 ## Table of Contents